shane-mason/FieldStation42/README.md

 It will automatically start playing the scheduled content for the first station configured in `main_config` in `confs/fieldStation42_conf.py`

+Note: This will fail if you have not already generated a weekly schedule using `station_42.py`

 ### Changing the station
-To change the channel, just open the file specified by `channel_socket` in `confs/fieldStation42_conf.py` and save any text there, the field_player monitors this file and will change to the next station configured in `main_config` in `confs/fieldStation42_conf.py`
+To change the channel, just open the file specified by `channel_socket` in `confs/fieldStation42_conf.py` in any text editor and save any text there, the field_player monitors this file and will change to the next station configured in `main_config` in `confs/fieldStation42_conf.py`

 ## Raspberry Pico Setup

+This is only required if you are building the channel change detector component (not required).

-Install Circuit Python per their instructions and install dependencies for Neopixels.
+* Install Circuit Python per their instructions and install dependencies for Neopixels.

-Add the contents of `aerial_listener.py` to `code.py` on the device so that it starts at boot.
+* Add the contents of `aerial_listener.py` to `code.py` on the device so that it starts at boot.